sattiz/headgen/README.md

 # `C headers` files generator
-# I GIVE NO WARANTY FOR YOU UNSAFE MOVES)
+# I GIVE NO WARRANTY FOR YOU UNSAFE MOVES)

-This is an util for `generating headers files`.
+This is util for `generating headers files`.
 You should learn very small
 syntax for this program (much more `easier`)

 ## Working principle

-Afetr running this util will find all `*.c` files in current and sub dirrectories and read special syntax for getting information.
+After running this util will find all `*.c` files in current and subdirectories and read special syntax for getting information.
-After it this programm creates header file for current file.
+After it, this program creates a header file for the current file.

 # Syntax